BG-HGNN: Toward Efficient Learning for Complex Heterogeneous Graphs: Discussion

-Continuing this analysis, we delved into interactions spanning various hops, calculating the average attention scores across different relationships.
-The meta-paths emerging with the highest average scores included: \begin{enumerate} \item \textbf{Paper-Author-Paper (PAP)}: Connects two papers through a common author, reflecting potential similarities in content or research area. \item \textbf{Paper-Subject-Paper (PSP)}: Links papers via their shared subject or research field, facilitating the identification of papers within related fields. \item \textbf{Paper-Author-Paper-Author-Paper (PAPAP)}: Suggests similarities in research topics or fields by connecting papers through two authors. \end{enumerate} These identified meta-paths correspond with those predefined by experts for the ACM dataset, reinforcing the notion that our framework is adept at capturing and refining the essence of interactions across different relations.
+These identified meta-paths correspond with those predefined by experts for the ACM dataset, reinforcing the notion that our framework is adept at capturing and refining the essence of interactions across different relations.
 Furthermore, the results indicate that even standard homogeneous GNNs, such as GAT, can inherently process and utilize heterogeneous data when facilitated by our method.
-This efficiency suggests that the dependence on pre-established meta-paths and the use of diverse weight spaces for each relation may be superfluous, emphasizing the inherent capability of {\ssysname} to navigate and exploit the complex web of heterogeneous information effectively.
+This efficiency suggests that the dependence on pre-established meta-paths and the use of diverse weight spaces for each relation may be superfluous, emphasizing the inherent capability of BG-HGNN to navigate and exploit the complex web of heterogeneous information effectively.